Line of Escape

 Posted by

-The Carceri Nuove (New Prisons) in Turin were occupied by the Germans after 8 September 1943, along with other focal points in the city.
-The ‘German wing’, acted as housing for political prisoners, partisans, Jews, and often civilians arrested in reprisal.
-From here they were left to face two destinies: execution or deportation.
+The Carceri Nuove (New Prisons) in Turin were occupied by the Germans after 8 September 1943, along with other nerve centres in the city.
+From the ‘German wing’, which housed political prisoners, partisans, Jews and often civilians arrested in reprisal, people left to face two fates: execution or deportation.
 In the block where Le Nuove Prison stands, until 1943 there was a small hotel: the Albergo Speranza, destroyed during the bombing.

-Gathering the stories of that time, the producers of this performance ask themselves what remains when even the Speranza is bombed, and they went in search of the ‘bright spot’ moments, experiences, and encounters that shine and allow us to shine even when everything around is dark.
+Gathering the stories of that time, we asked ourselves what remains when even Hope is bombed out, and we went in search of the ‘bright spots’ moments, experiences and encounters that shine and allow one to shine even when everything around is dark.

 Posted by